 You can provide counterarguments or opposing views to show a detailed understanding of the topic.
 You can also refute counterarguments with solid evidence to make your position stronger.

-Last, you need to summarise all your main points in a unified manner and clearly state your argument or stance in the essay.
+Lastly, you need to summarise all your main points in a unified manner and clearly state your argument or stance in the essay.
 Restate your thesis in the conclusion in a new way and offer final thoughts on the research so that readers can have something to ponder upon.

 Citation is a necessary part of academic writing.
 It is carried out to avoid plagiarism and give credit to the authors whose work you are using in your synthesis essay.
 Hence, accurately reference sources according to your preferred citation style (e.g., MLA, APA, Harvard, Chicago).

-First, you need to select a topic that matches your interest.
+First, you need to select a topic that matches your interests.
 You can look at political scenarios, history, personal passions, academic disciplines, or current trends to choose a good topic.
-As a student or researcher, you must make sure that your topic allows various perspectives from multiple sources, as this is the main goal of a synthesis essay.

 Moreover, it is equally important to understand whether you want to explain a topic or present arguments.
 Hence, you must choose a topic that aligns with your objectives.

 Gather information, data and evidence to support your arguments by critically analysing books, articles, online databases, libraries, and research papers.
-You must read every source carefully and extract points, arguments, and findings from them.
+You must read every source carefully and extract points, arguments, and findings from it.

 Additionally, you must keep a record of your sources, such as bibliographic information, so that you can cite them at the end of the essay.
-Furthermore, you must only choose sources that are reliable, credible, and relevant to the topic of your synthesis essay.

-Here is an example: “Renewable energy is the best solution to combat climate change, due to its sustainability, cost-effectiveness, and environmental benefits”.
+If you choose a topic on climate change, then you must write a strong and compelling thesis statement.
+Here is an example: “Renewable energy is the best solution to combat climate change, due to its sustainability, cost-effectiveness, and environmental benefits”

 Create an outline for your synthesis essay.
 You can follow this essay synthesis example so that your work is structured well: